 Sometimes, you’ll have to deal with sticky, stubborn carpet stains.
 These simple techniques can remove them in no time.

-Apply ice to the gum stain.
-Make sure the gum is completely frozen before peeling it out of the carpet.
+Apply ice and make sure the gum is completely frozen before peeling it out of the carpet.
 You can also use a butter knife to scrape it off.
 It’s okay if the gum cracks or breaks.
 Repeat the freezing process if necessary.
 Finally, wet a white cloth with a mixture of dish soap, water and white vinegar and rub it on any remaining gum residue until it’s gone.
+The same method can be used for wax stains.

 Oil